 Skills and education:

 Under Devolution, we’ll have a budget within the Combined Authority to manage all post-19 years education by 2018.
 The mayor won’t have direct control over the governing bodies and the colleges across the Tees Valley, but an important role for me will be in coordinating the skills and the courses that those institutions offer.
-We’ve had an area-based review and we very clearly need consolidation and a rationalisation of the courses being offered in our colleges and FE providers so that they suit the needs of local communities.
+We’ve had an area-based review and we very clearly need consolidation and a rationalisation of the courses being offered in our colleges and FE providers.
 It’s all very well having a qualification but unless that qualification provides access to a job, in my opinion, that doesn’t serve anyone.

 Business growth and investment: